TheLordPrince/TheLordPrince/README.md

 - 👋 Hi, I’m Prince
 - 👀 I’m interested in ...
-Building new Technology
+Solving Tough Issues or Problems using Technology
 - 🌱 I’m currently learning ...
 Data Science and Python Programming
 - 💞️ I’m looking to collaborate on ...
 Working on Relevent-Jobs and Problem-Solving, Motivating+Healthy Community
 - 📫 How to reach me ... princelakhera72@gmail.com